microsoft/fast/packages/web-components/fast-ssr/docs/api-report.md

 // Warnings were encountered during analysis:
 //
-// dist/dts/exports.d.ts:18:5 - (ae-forgotten-export) The symbol "SyncFASTElementRenderer" needs to be exported by the entry point exports.d.ts
+// dist/dts/exports.d.ts:33:5 - (ae-forgotten-export) The symbol "SyncFASTElementRenderer" needs to be exported by the entry point exports.d.ts
+// dist/dts/exports.d.ts:36:5 - (ae-incompatible-release-tags) The symbol "templateRenderer" is marked as @public, but its signature references "TemplateRenderer" which is marked as @beta
+// dist/dts/exports.d.ts:37:5 - (ae-incompatible-release-tags) The symbol "ElementRenderer" is marked as @public, but its signature references "ConstructableFASTElementRenderer" which is marked as @beta
-// dist/dts/exports.d.ts:28:5 - (ae-forgotten-export) The symbol "AsyncFASTElementRenderer" needs to be exported by the entry point exports.d.ts
+// dist/dts/exports.d.ts:47:5 - (ae-forgotten-export) The symbol "AsyncFASTElementRenderer" needs to be exported by the entry point exports.d.ts
 // dist/dts/request-storage.d.ts:32:5 - (ae-forgotten-export) The symbol "getItem" needs to be exported by the entry point exports.d.ts

 // (No @packageDocumentation comment for this package)